PierinaTufillaro/WebScraping/README.md

    - Put the url: 'http://localhost:5000/title' .
    - Then choose the 'POST' mode.
    - After that, go to body and select raw and then JSON as format.
+   - Write 'page' as key, and the url as it's value.
    - Push send button!

 ## :mag_right: Bonus